mlafave/ampliconDIVider/README.md

 the corresponding file to identify fragments that have the indicated primers pairs at the start of both paired reads, but which don't neccessarily constitute "proper pairs".
-Useful for identifying fragments with deletions so large they are fail to be mapped by the aligner.
+Useful for identifying fragments with deletions so large they fail to be mapped by the aligner.
 It has the following format:

 	cecr1a_T1F/T2R_25:17051437-17051898	GTTTCAGTGGATTGGCTGGT	GCAGTGCTCTGATCTCCACA
 	man2a1_T2F/T1R_5:58517329-58543258	AGCTCCTACTGTGTTTGACTGC	TGCATGCAGTTTCATGTTGA